Friday’s jobs report will likely determine the size of the Fed’s rate cut - KVIA

 Fresh data released Thursday, however, suggests that some companies — and the tech industry in particular — were indeed moving forward with layoffs.

-US-based employers announced 75,891 job cuts in August, according to a monthly report released Thursday by outplacement and research firm Challenger, Gray & Christmas.
+US-based employers announced 75,891 job cuts in August, according to Challenger’s latest monthly report.
 That’s a sharp upswing from July’s 12-month low of 25,885.

 However, when compared to August 2023, last month’s announcements were only 1% higher, Challenger noted.